Are you sure it’s over? How to Brexit amicably

 Maybe avoiding ultimatums would be a good start.

-1. Don’t be too influenced by your friends and family: It’s up to you and your ex to agree the best way forward, family and friends can sometimes be a hindrance and focus on the history and the negatives.
+It’s up to you and your ex-partner to agree on the best way forward, family and friends can sometimes be a hindrance and focus on the history and the negatives.
 They might mean well but have other agendas.

-With equities losing $2 trillion on Friday, Brexit is certainly having global impact and everyone will have their own agenda.
+With equities losing $2 trillion on Friday, Brexit is certainly having a global impact and everyone will have their own agenda.
 This is only going to add to the complexity and it’s up to the UK and EU leaders to try and achieve the best outcome for everyone.

 Ultimately any decision to divorce is a sad one and everyone in the UK, however they voted, is likely to feel some impact and pain over the next few months.
 Making the split acrimonious and deepening the divides further is only likely to make the recovery take longer, therefore as with any couple divorcing we would urge an amicable approach.